 Both (44%) – The vendor and customer must work together.

-Our opinion has not change over the past 10 years.
-Our stance has always and will always be that the Vendor and Customer must work together in order to achieve a successful ERP Implementation.
+Our opinion has not changed over the past 10 years.
+Our stance has always and will always be that the Vendor and Customer must work together in order to achieve a successful ERP implementation.
 In the world of ERP, professional vendors have the responsibility to ensure they understand what the Customers’ needs are and to provide them with the guidance in their implementation-related tasks.
 The Customer is responsible for educating the Vendor on all their needs and business processes upfront.
 The Customer also has to ensure the right people (decision-makers) are made available during the implementation project.
 Implementations are rarely straightforward, and no single implementation is going to look exactly like another, so preparation and support on both sides is necessary.
 A good starting point for Vendors and Customer’s to prepare for a successful implementation is through analyzing current data and getting employees on board with change.

-ERP Implementations are thorough and will require all employees to be on board with the change.
+ERP implementations are thorough and will require all employees to be on board with the change.
 Employees should prepare and be open to training on the new system and possibly new processes.
 If you’ve been using a legacy system for 20 years, your long-term employees may not be as receptive to the change of software as you might think.
 While the new ERP software will undoubtedly help their everyday tasks, a lot of people dread training and having to take the time out of their workday to learn a whole new system.
 Remind your employees how ERP software can actually make their jobs easier if used efficiently.

 As a vendor, we understand the struggles business owners face when implementing big change.
 Download our Change Management Guide for tips and tricks to get your staff on board.